The system operates at 375 MHz and works on the principle that,

 It is housed inside

 a milled-out perspex box that can be opened if necessary.
 At the left is

 the same device but without the microphone, potted in black expoxy, so that its contents are no longer immediately visible.
 At the centre is the same variant

-potted in transparent epoxy.
-The latter was probably a prototype.
+potted in semi-transparent epoxy.
+This was probably a prototype.
 The potted

 Note that the CS2A crystal is a very

 sensitive part.
 When in transit, it has to be protected against excessively

 twisting a wire around the antenna elements.

 The wire causes a capacitive coupling between the